 Death of a despot

 Even for those violent medieval times Mabel was a challenge.
 She caused many nobles to lose their lands and become destitute either by force or influence.
 Hugh Brunel (or de la roche) had lost everything to her Machiavellian ways in 1077.
 Unable to accept this humiliation, some months later during the night of 2 December 1079 Hugh led his three brothers and forced their way into Mabel’s Château at Bures-sur-Dives.
 They found Mabel in her chamber relaxing after a bath and cut off her head.
-The murderers were pursued but escaped by destroying a bridge behind them and escaped Normandy.
+The murderers were pursued but escaped by destroying a bridge behind them and leaving Normandy.
 Mabel’s mangled corpse was buried three days later at Troarn Abbey.

 Her epitaph is notable as an example of monks bowing more to “the partiality of her friends than to her own merits” and with restraint states